chartjs/Chart.js/docs/getting-started/v3-migration.md

 #### Changed in Layout

-* `ILayoutItem.update` no longer has a return value
+* `ILayoutItem.update` no longer has a return value.

 #### Changed in Helpers